kimyearho/Metube-electron/README.md

 ***

 ### What's new ?
-We are using vue to improve the performance and problems of existing SharePod (v1).
-In v1, we are redesigning it to complement many problems and problems and improve the player's capabilities.
-The new player will be displayed soon. thanks!
+I am using vue to improve the performance and problems of existing SharePod (v1).
+We have resolved and redesigned many of the problems we encountered in developing v1.
+The v2 version will show you how it evolved as a music player.
+Thank you.

 ### Screenshot
 (The image below is under development and may change in design.)